Ourselves, Our Community, Our World: What Makes a Community?

 The Kindergarten curriculum goes hand in hand with children’s natural curiosity and interest to learn.
 Social growth and cognitive skills are encouraged in creative, playful ways that surround the process of learning with enjoyment.

-Library: Kindergarteners continue to look closely at a book’s illustrations to enhance their understanding of a story and their empathy for the characters in the story.
+Kindergarteners continue to look closely at a book’s illustrations to enhance their understanding of a story and their empathy for the characters in the story.
 They dive more deeply into non-fiction, beginning to identify some of the text features that are unique to informational books.
 They begin to engage in genre studies, looking for patterns and commonalities in genres such as poetry, tales, and adventures.
 Their understanding of the library’s organizational system continues to develop as they are guided in how to use a book’s spine label as a source of information about genre and content.

 Music: Our music goals in Kindergarten are: to inspire appropriate and imaginative responses to music using the voice and the body, and to lay groundwork for music literacy through guided critical listening.
 Materials include American folk songs and games, Far Brook songs, songs and games from around the world in their original foreign language, and formal repertoire of the classical canon, with a focus on Vivaldi’s Four Seasons.
 Children learn to access their head voices and to aurally recognize basic elements of music, such as beat and rhythm, high and low, marching and swaying, forte and piano (loud and soft), smooth sounds and bouncy sounds (legato and staccato), walking notes and running notes (quarter and eighth notes), or tutti and solo.

-Woodshop: The Kindergarten curriculum continues to build upon the skills introduced in the Nursery.
+Design Thinking and Woodshop: The Kindergarten curriculum continues to build upon the skills introduced in the Nursery.
 With a few more advanced projects completed in the beginning of the year, the students gain experience and strength with the woodshop tools before exploring their creativity by free building sculptures.

 Social and Emotional

-Daily interaction among the Kindergarten students provides ongoing awareness and conversations centered on a wide a range of social and emotional topics.
+Daily interaction among the Kindergarten students provides ongoing awareness and conversations centered on a wide range of social and emotional topics.
 Exploration of these routine experiences through small and large group discussions and related literature further enhances students’ recognition and appreciation for individuality and diversity.
 The topic of each child’s uniqueness and differing style and approach to life is explored and celebrated throughout the school year.

-Kindergarten students have sports class 4 times per week for 30 minutes each class.
-Cooperative games are played daily and students learn to interact with each other and understand their role in the group.
+In Sports, cooperative games are played daily and students learn to interact with each other and understand their role in the group.
 Locomotor and visual motor skills are improved through games, drills, and free play with other students.
 Students learn the importance of being physically active each day.
 Every month the students are introduced to a Sports Changemaker.
 This is an athlete that has made a difference in the world through improving social conditions and fighting for justice and fairness.